Mad Max (2015 video game): Development

 Lead designer Emil Krafting said that gameplay was the top priority during development.
-Like the Just Cause series, Mad Maxs developer aimed to give players autonomy by providing tools to create their own events.
+Like the Just Cause series, the developer aimed to give players autonomy by providing tools to create their own events.
 The studios intended to build a dynamic world, creating "a seamless series of events".
 The game was inspired by the atmosphere of the Mad Max universe, rather than a particular film in the series.
-According to Avalanche, they did not plan to be influenced by other post-apocalyptic video games such as Fallout, Rage, and Borderlands since most of those games were inspired by the original Mad Max.
+They were not influenced by other post-apocalyptic video games such as Fallout, Rage, and Borderlands since most of those games were inspired by the original Mad Max.
 The company said that the game's vehicular combat posed a challenge because of their inexperience with that type of game.
-The car customization system was designed to increase the game's fun factor and give players more freedom.
+The car customization system was designed to give players more freedom.

-The game's world was inspired by the Just Cause series, which features large sandboxes for players to explore.
-Avalanche Studios CEO Christofer Sundberg hoped that players would compare Mad Maxs desert setting to the western setting of Red Dead Redemption.
-The game world is scaled according to gameplay density and frequency; the development team emphasized creating a world with choices and distractions, rather than focusing on size.
-Designed as dead, threatening, and hostile, it is also exciting and engaging (encouraging exploration).
-One challenge faced by the developers was building a wasteland with a variety of environments, since Mad Max is Avalanche's first post-apocalyptic game.
-They spent most of their time designing ground and terrain variations to minimize repetition in the landscape.
-Since the game is set in a desert, the team used vibrant colors for the sky.
-Avalanche Studios sent a team to a Costa Rican jungle to inspect local landscapes and environments in preparation for creating the world of Mad Max, particularly its sky.
-Like the films, the game does not identify the apocalypse; its developers wanted to give "a sense of mystery" to the wasteland so players could imagine how the wasteland evolved.
 Garages allowing players to upgrade and repair their cars were originally intended to be featured in the game.
 The idea was later scrapped, since the studio thought the element "interfered with gameplay".